Unsecured Loans

 +

-With some of the lowest annual percentage rates (APRs) on the market, there are many advantages to getting an unsecured loan through LightStream, including its high maximum loan amount of $100,000.
-(Keep in mind that the lowest rates are typically reserved for borrowers with excellent credit scores.)
+With some of the lowest APRs on the market, there are many advantages to getting an unsecured loan through LightStream, including its high maximum loan amount of $100,000.
+Most lenders only offer up to $40,000 or $50,000, so if you need a large loan and have good credit, this may be a good choice for you.

 This lender charges zero fees — that means no origination fees, prepayment fees or late fees.
-However, one downside of LightStream is that the company does not offer preapproval services, so you’ll have to go through a hard credit check to see what rates and terms you may qualify for.
+However, LightStream does not offer preapproval for loans, so you’ll have to go through a hard credit check to see what rates and terms you may qualify for.
+You also won’t qualify for a LightStream loan if you don’t have good credit.

 How to qualify